-■ Associate in Science (College Transfer) [A10400] Degree (Day, Evening & Online)
+Associate in Science (College Transfer)

+[A10400] Degree (Day, Evening & Online)

 The Associate in Science (College Transfer) program is designed for students who plan to pursue a four-year degree in areas of study such as computer science, engineering, mathematics, the sciences or professional programs that require strong mathematics and science backgrounds.
 These students typically complete a Bachelor of Science (BS) degree at a four-year college or university.
-Students who complete the program and receive the degree with an overall 2.0 GPA and a grade of "C" or better in each course will be able to transfer to any university or college, which endorses the Comprehensive Articulation Agreement (CAA) or the Independent Comprehensive Articulation Agreement (ICAA), with junior status.
-Included in the CAA or ICAA endorsing universities and colleges are the senior institutions within the University of North Carolina System and many other private institutions within the state.
-Within the 60 - 61 hours of coursework required for the degree is a 30-hour universal general education transfer component (UGETC) with courses in English Composition, Humanities/Fine Arts, Social/Behavioral Sciences, Natural Sciences, and Mathematics.
+In order to earn the Associate in Science (AS) degree, students must have an overall GPA of at least 2.0 on a 4.0 scale and a grade of "C" or better in all CAA courses.
+Students who complete the degree will be able to transfer to any university or college, which endorses the Comprehensive Articulation Agreement (CAA) or the Independent Comprehensive Articulation Agreement (ICAA), with junior status.
+Included in the CAA or ICAA endorsing universities and colleges are the senior institutions within the 0 - 61 hours of coursework required for the degree is a 30-hour universal general education transfer component (UGETC) with courses in English Composition, Humanities/Fine Arts, Social/Behavioral Sciences, Natural Sciences, and Mathematics.
 Because institutions differ in admission requirements, students intending to transfer should contact the institution(s) of their choice to learn about specific admissions requirements.

-The transcripts of students transferring prior to completing the UGETC will be evaluated on a course-by-course basis by the receiving institution.
+The transcripts of students transferring prior to completing the UGETC will be evaluated on a courseby-course basis by the receiving institution.
 Students planning to transfer to a college or university that does not endorse the CAA or ICAA should consult the personnel at that institution for information regarding transferability of courses.
 The UGETC courses are listed below grouped by their specific discipline area.